-Students should have completed Arabic 3 upper module 2, or studied Arabic for approximately 4 and a half years recently or have developed an equivalent competence in the language.
+Students should have completed Arabic 3 upper: module 1, or studied Arabic for approximately 4 years recently or have developed an equivalent competence in the language.

 For further details of the specific foreign language skills required for this level, please see the languages self-assessment chart, using the link at the top of this page.
 You can also find the chart at the start of the languages section in our course guide.
 You will also need to be able to respond to simple instructions and read course documents in English and be at ease with the use of numbers for daily activities (e.g. using money, telling the time etc).
 It would also be useful if you had some knowledge of intermediate grammar terminology.

 How will I be taught, and will there be any work outside the class?

 The course is based on the communicative approach: